seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *Exit DOLABELLA*

-Now, Iras, what think’st thou?
+Now, Iras, what think'st thou?
 Thou, an Egyptian puppet, shalt be shown
 In Rome, as well as I mechanic slaves
 With greasy aprons, rules, and hammers, shall